 - 1. On the Install Options screen, select Perform Manual Registration for Ambari Agents. - 2.
-Install the Agents manually, as described in Installing Ambari Agents Manually. - 3.
-To echo the customized name of the host to which the Ambari agent registers, for every host, create a script like the following example, named /var/lib/ambari-agent/hostname.sh.
+Install the Agents manually as described in Installing Ambari Agents Manually. - 3.
+For every host, create a script (for example named /tmp/hostname.sh) to echo the custom name you want to use for that host.
+For example: